GluuFederation/gluu-gateway/README.md

 ## Introduction

-* The gluu-gateway is the platform for protecting resources(Web application or API application) using the [Kong](https://getkong.org) plugins and proxy.
-This provides kong-GUI to registered the resources, add resource protection plugins, make custom UMA RPT policy script and provide a kong proxy to protect the resources using the registered plugin in resources.
+* The gluu-gateway is the platform for protecting resources(Web application or API application) using the [Kong](https://getkong.org) plugins and proxy with konga GUI.

 * Functions provided by gluu-gateway
     1. Add Resources(API) in kong